tomwhite/covid-19-uk-data/README.md

 You can use these files without reading the rest of this document.

-The following CSV files are deprecated:
+The following CSV files are deprecated, please use [data/covid-19-indicators-uk.csv](data/covid-19-indicators-uk.csv) instead:

 * [data/covid-19-totals-uk.csv](data/covid-19-totals-uk.csv): daily counts of tests, confirmed cases, deaths for the whole of the UK
 * [data/covid-19-totals-northern-ireland.csv](data/covid-19-totals-northern-ireland.csv): daily counts of tests, confirmed cases, deaths for Northern Ireland
 * [data/covid-19-totals-scotland.csv](data/covid-19-totals-scotland.csv): daily counts of tests, confirmed cases, deaths for Scotland
 * [data/covid-19-totals-wales.csv](data/covid-19-totals-wales.csv): daily counts of tests, confirmed cases, deaths for Wales

+## News

+* 18 March 2020.
+PHW is no longer providing LA area breakdowns.
+"Novel Coronavirus (COVID-19) is now circulating in every part of Wales.
+For this reason, we will not be reporting cases by local authority area from today.
+From tomorrow, we will update daily at 12 noon the case numbers by health board of residence."

 ## Data sources and the collation process

 A lot of the collation process is manual, however there are a few command line tools to help process the data into its final form.
+The data sources are changing from day to day, which means the process is constantly changing.

 ### Local Authority and Health Board data